What is the result of improperly disposing of pesticides?

 Study for the Structural Pest Control Applicator Test.
 Utilize flashcards and multiple choice questions with hints and explanations to enhance your preparation.
 Get ready to pass your exam effectively!

-Additionally, improper disposal is a violation of local and federal regulations designed to protect public health and the environment.
-Regulations exist to ensure that these chemicals are handled safely throughout their lifecycle, and failing to adhere to these regulations can lead to significant legal ramifications for individuals and companies.
+Additionally, improper disposal is indeed a violation of various environmental regulations designed to protect human health and the environment.
+Organizations and governing bodies have established these regulations to ensure that pesticides are handled, stored, and disposed of safely, and failing to comply can lead to legal repercussions and fines.

 Subscribe